Mizar and Alcor: Other names

 Mizar is known as Vasishtha, one of the Saptarishi, and Alcor as Arundhati, wife of Vasishtha, in Indian astronomy.
 As a married couple, they are considered to symbolize marriage and in some Hindu communities to this day priests conducting a wedding ceremony allude to or point out the asterism as a symbol of the closeness marriage brings to a couple.

 Although the statement has been made that Alcor was not known to the Ancient Greeks, there is a story that it was the lost Pleiad Electra, which had wandered there from her companions and became Alopex, the Fox.
 A Latin title was Eques Stellula, the 'Little Starry Horseman'; Eques, the 'Cavalier', is from the 17th-century German astronomer Bayer.
 Mizar and Alcor together are sometimes called the Horse and Rider (and popularly, in England, Jack on the Middle Horse), with Mizar being the horse.
 The Persian astronomer Al Biruni (973–1048 AD) mentioned its importance in the family life of the Arabs on the 18th day of the Syrian month of Adar, the March equinox; and a modern Persian story makes it the infant of the wālida ('mother') among the three mourners: Alioth, Mizar, and Alkaid).

 Chinese Taoism personifies Mizar as the Lu star.
+Mizar and Alcor, termed the "horse and rider" by the Arabians, are a good test of minimal vision.

 In Chinese, 北斗 (Běi Dǒu), meaning 'Northern Dipper', refers to an asterism consisting of Zeta Ursae Majoris, Alpha Ursae Majoris, Beta Ursae Majoris, Gamma Ursae Majoris, Delta Ursae Majoris, Epsilon Ursae Majoris and Eta Ursae Majoris.
 Consequently, Zeta Ursae Majoris itself is known as 北斗六 Běi Dǒu liù, (the Sixth Star of Northern Dipper) and 開陽 Kāi Yáng, (Star of The Opener of Heat).

 Mizar is Chickadee and Alcor is his cooking pot in the Mi'kmaq myth of the great bear and the seven hunters.